-- New Book on the Evaluation of Natural and Artificial Intelligence to be published by Cambridge University Press.
+Book on the Evaluation of Natural and Artificial Intelligence, Cambridge University Press, 2017.

 One of the great scientific challenges of this century is to understand what intelligence is and how it can be recreated.
 My bit is, on one hand, the evaluation and measurement of intelligent systems in general and machine learning in particular and, on the other hand, some more applied research on data science, data mining and inductive programming.
 However, I'm interested in many other things, and my publication profiles below can give a better account of what my research really looks like:

-I also have some general tutorials and presentations:
+Here you also have a selection of some recent tutorials and presentations:

 Apart from the recent one on the Evaluation of Natural and Artificial Intelligence

 I usually serve (or have served) on the program committees of conferences such as ICML, IJCAI, NIPS, KDD, AAAI, ECAI, ECML, CogSci and many others.